Trout, otter and freshwater pearl mussel in sight

 Several restoration projects underway

-To counteract the negative effects and restore large parts of the river’s ecosystem, several restoration projects are being carried out, including GRIP on LIFE IP and IMPROVE LIFE.
-The measures include restoration of wetlands, biotope management and improvement of connectivity by removing migration barriers.
-Through collaboration between municipalities, fisheries management area associations and other stakeholders, the aim is to achieve good ecological status in River Lyckebyån, preserve endangered species and increase the resilience of the water to climate change.
+Through collaboration between municipalities, fisheries management associations and other stakeholders, the aim is to achieve good ecological status in River Lyckebyån, preserve threatened species and increase the river’s resilience to climate change.
 Karlskrona municipality and other stakeholders are working to create fishways and restore important habitats.
-The Lyckebyån valley Natura 2000 site contains floodplain deciduous forest and species such as the river pearl mussel and otter.
+The Lyckebyån valley Natura 2000 site contains floodplain deciduous forest and species such as the freshwater pearl mussel and otter.
 Conservation measures focus on improving water quality, creating natural flow dynamics and restoring riparian zones.

-Improve Aquatic LIFE actions
+Improve Aquatic LIFE restoration actions

 Restoration of xxx